antielektron/pplpy_wheel_builder_script/README.md

 ### Download

-* Precompiled wheels for the amd64 architecture (linux) and the builder script itself can be found [here](https://the-cake-is-a-lie.net/gogs/jonas/pplpy_wheel_builder/releases)
+* Precompiled wheels for the amd64 architecture (linux) and the builder script itself can be found in the release section

 ### How to use the script

-* download this script by cloning this repo or [download](https://the-cake-is-a-lie.net/gogs/jonas/python_polyhedron/releases) and extract it
+* download this script by cloning this repo
 * change to the scripts directory and run

   ```bash